 Why Trust Simply Recipes?

 As a research professional and amateur baker, Robin Mosley understands the importance of choosing the right kitchen appliances.
-She is always researching and testing the latest kitchen appliances, utensils, products as a food writer and recommending them to interested food aficionados.
+She is always researching and testing the latest kitchen appliances, utensils, and products as a food writer.

 Read Next: The Best Food Vacuum Sealers